Calibishi/TryHackMe-Journey/README.md

 # A Preview of Subnetting (7/26)

+Qs: What is subnetting?
+    What is ARP?
+    What is DHCP?

 - Splitting up a big network into smaller ones.
 - Splitting up the number of hosts, subnet masks (32 bit like IP addresses), subnetting for places with many devices.
     -> Ex: Coffee shop with Guest_Wifi & Staff_Wifi.